rajveer100704/Aegis-low-latency-matching-engine/README.md

 This project focuses on **determinism, correctness, and latency predictability** —
 the same constraints faced by real-world electronic trading systems.

-> ⚠️ Research / learning project.
-> Not intended for live trading or financial use.

 ---